When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 The posts should promote your course in an organic way, because you want to provide value before selling.
 For example, if your course is on how to create your own nut butter, you might write a blog post called “10 Ways to Get Started in the No-Waste Movement” and make grinding your own nut butter #10.

-You want the posts to be valuable on their own, and serve to plug your course rather than standing as a “10 reasons why this course will be the best thing you ever buy.”
+You want the posts to be valuable on their own, and serve to plug your course rather than standing as a “10 reasons why this course is the best thing you ever buy.”
 That seems insincere when it’s coming from the person who created the course.

-Plus, these posts will further prove that you consistently provide value and have insights and teaching skills that your audience can benefit from.
+Plus, these posts further prove that you consistently provide value and insights and teaching skills that your audience can benefit from.

 6. Collect testimonials for your next launch

 Once you’ve got your first batch of students, begin collecting testimonials.
-People trust other people, and psychologically, your next group of students will be more likely to buy your course if other people have bought it and recommend it.
+People trust other people, and psychologically, your next group of students are more likely to buy your course if other people bought it and recommend it.

-Being able to put a name and a face behind the other students will help your prospective students find someone to relate to and help increase the likelihood that they buy.
+Putting a name and a face behind the other students help your prospective students find someone to relate to and help increase the likelihood that they buy.

 We even use testimonials on Teachable!